xBourner/Dwains-Dashboardv3-Blueprints/tut-create.md

   entity: $replace_with_input_entity$
 ````

-This page is written by @xBourner
+This page is written by @github/xBourner